sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 ### dmenu

 `dmenu` is so useful that it also got its own section.
 By default, you usually launch applications with `mod+d`: I kept the same behavior here.
 I added a few custom launchers that I use all the time to open files based on a topic, using mnemonics that work (for me, at least).
-If you want to know more about setting these kinds of shortcuts, you may well be interested in reading [Using dmenu to Optimize Common Tasks](https://www.sglavoie.com/posts/2019/11/10/using-dmenu-to-optimize-common-tasks/) ;).
+If you want to know more about setting these kinds of shortcuts, you may be interested in reading [Using dmenu to Optimize Common Tasks](https://www.sglavoie.com/posts/2019/11/10/using-dmenu-to-optimize-common-tasks/) ;).

 ```{.bash}
 bindsym $mod+Mod1+c    exec --no-startup-id ~/Dropbox/.custom/dmenu/cheatsheets.sh